pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `prevote`

-+ The switch of `prevote`.
++ Enables or disables `prevote`.
 Enabling this feature helps reduce jitter on the system after recovery from network partition.
 + Default value: `true`

 ### `raftdb-path`